Typhoon Angela: Effects

 More than 96,000 houses were destroyed throughout the affected area, along with bridges and roads.
 The worst impact was in the Bicol Region.
 Angela passed almost right over Metro Manila, causing a significant impact both there and in Catanduanes.
 In Calauag, storm surges and flooding from a dam failure killed 121 people.
 In nearby Paracale, mudslides killed more than a hundred people.
 Power outages affected one-third of the country.
+A weather observatory in Catanduanes reported a gust of 259 km/h.
+This makes it the typhoon with third-highest gust recorded in the Philippines.